Skip to main content

 How does Estem Junior High Public Charter School rank in AR?

-Estem Junior High Public Charter School is ranked #175 out of 1,035 schools in AR.
+Estem Junior High Public Charter School ranks #447 of 1,036 schools in AR.

 What is Estem Junior High Public Charter School's MySchoolScout rating?

-Estem Junior High Public Charter School has a composite rating of 7.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Estem Junior High Public Charter School has a current MySchoolScout rating of 6.7 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Estem Junior High Public Charter School?